USGS-CMG/stglib/doc/install.rst

 ``pip install -e . --no-deps``

 This will create an editable stglib installation so you can make changes to the codebase.
+Get the latest changes to stglib by running ``git pull``.

+When new run scripts are added to stglib (for example, if support for a new instrument has been added), a ``git pull`` will not add them to your path.
+In this case you also need to re-run the ``pip install`` line above to install any new run scripts.